-WAN (Internet) port Connect a network cable into this port to establish WAN connection.
+- 8 WAN (Internet) port

+Connect a network cable into this port to establish WAN connection.

-LAN 1 ~ 4 ports Connect network cables into these ports to establish LAN connection.
+- 2 LAN 1 ~ 4 ports Connect network cables into these ports to establish LAN connection.

+- WPS button

+This button launches the WPS Wizard.

-Use only the adapter that came with your package.
+• Use only the adapter that came with your package.
 Using other adapters may damage the device.